 Using a Generative Adversarial Network (GAN) to Create Novel Artistic Images

 In this project I used a Generative Adversarial Network (GAN) architecture to generate NEW artistic images that capture the style of the Indian artists, Raja Ravi Varma [1848 - 1906] and Sattiraju Lakshmi Narayana (Bapu) [1933 - 2014].
 (Link to Github Repo of Source Code).
+Link to this post on medium.

 Introduction: The objective of this project was to understand Generative Adversarial Network (GAN) architecture, by using a GAN to generate NEW artistic images that capture the style of a given artist(s).
 The Generative Adversarial Network (GAN) architecture was introduced in 2014 by Dr. Ian GoodFellow (link to paper).
 GANs consist of generator and discriminator neural networks.
 The generator neural network takes random noise as an input, and generates an image as an output, whilst the discriminator neural network takes an image as an input and produces a probability value as an output.
 The probability value evaluated by the discriminator indicates the probability of the input image being a part of the training set.
 The objective of the generator is to ‘fool’ the discriminator with the images it generates, whilst the objective of the discriminator is to correctly ‘find’ the images produced by the generator.
 This adversarial, zero sum nature of the competing networks, leads to the generator increasingly producing images that probabilistically have a greater likelihood of belonging to the training set.
 An example architecture for a GAN is given below.